The First Line of (Legal) Defense: Cease & Desist Letters

 What If It Doesn't Work

-What if the recipient of your work fails to comply with your letter?
-Well this is where they find out if your letter was all bark and no bite.
-If your letter was written well, your attorney included the steps the recipient should expect next.
-So if you said you would file a complaint in court after 30 days, well, you then follow through with your complaint.
 Remember a "cease and desist" is a pre-lawsuit letter, not a court order, so it's not legally enforceable in and of itself.
-You really only want to be using them if you have a legitimate grievance and feel like you could win in court.
-The best "cease and desist" letters are convincing enough that the recipient feels the same and for good reason.
+You really only want to be using them if you have a legitimate grievance and feel like the letter would either move the opposing party to action or that you could win the issue in court.
+The best "cease and desist" letters are convincing enough that the recipient is moved to respond rather than recoil.

 How to Obtain a Cease and Desist Letter

 The easiest way to obtain a cease and desist letter is to reach out to a licensed attorney in your state with a focus in contract, business, or intellectual property law.
 It's a straightforward document so the attorney doesn't need to be specialized necessarily, but it will help to have someone familiar with filing complaints under local or state law.
-Occasionally I've seen people write their own cease and desist letters (especially if they expect the discussion to be civil), but if your letter carries the threat of legal action, it's probably wiser for it to be sent from an attorney's office.
-People tend to take letter from attorneys more seriously (because they should).
-The intangible elements like tone and gravitas can be dramatically improved through proper drafting and in many cases, people (or businesses) forward their letters directly to their attorneys (something to keep in mind as well).

 Conclusion